FAQ

 What steps need to be taken to be considered to join the team?

 The prospect form is your first step to gain an understanding of the players positioning and baseball background.
-Once tryout season is open, a tryout registration form will be opened up to sign up.
-If a spot is offered on a team, final registration steps will secure your spot.
+Once tryout season is open, a tryout registration form will be opened to sign up.
+At times a team may need to fill a spot, thus a private tryout may be set up if the tryout season has passed.
+If a spot is offered on a team, you will complete a commitment form and submit the down payment, which will be applied towards that season.
+Your gear will need to be ordered shortly afterward (if needed).
+Closer to the start of the season, the final registration form and invoices will be sent.

 What makes your coaches different from other teams?